-Press PROG/HELP while on a call and this will place the call on hold, whereupon you can use Help mode to hear a description of the function you wish to perform.
-When you exit Help mode, you will be reconnected to the call.
+Press HELP while on a call and this will place the call on hold, whereupon you can use help mode to hear a description of the function you wish to perform.
+When you exit help mode, you will be reconnected to the call.

-While you are either in Help mode or programming your phone, your station will be temporarily placed in DND (see "MUTE/DND," page E.2).
-Anyone calling your station while you are in DND will be forwarded to the Integrated Answering Machine.
+While you are either in help mode or programming your phone, your station will be temporarily placed in DND (see "MUTE/DND," page E.2).
+Anyone calling your station while you are in DND will be forwarded to the Integrated Answering Machine (or other destination set by the Installer).

-Exiting Help mode
+Exiting help mode

-To exit Help mode, simply hang up.
+To exit help mode, simply hang up.